Wikia/guidelines/Ember/README.md

 ```

 ## Native prototype modifications
-Avoid using native prototype extensions provided by Ember.
-Ember (and ECMAScript too!) are moving towards decorator syntax and we will support that as well.
+Never use native prototype extensions provided by Ember.
+These are disabled.

 ```javascript
 // bad